Skip to main content

 • humor

-• “Some cutscenes take too long, but I especially enjoyed the funny ones and appreciate the production value a lot.
-Great game, pretty meaty and lots to uncover.”
+• “Some cutscenes take too long, but I liked the funny ones and appreciate the production value.”

-• “Also, the dialogue is very poor honestly.
-It's voice acted well enough, but it feels like a Redditor wrote it with its unfunny failed attempts at humor.
-They try to make the characters likeable and give the impression of chemistry between the dude and the chick, but it had the opposite effect and made me dislike them.”
+• “Also the dialogue is very poor honestly; it's voice acted well enough, but it feels like a Redditor wrote it with its failed attempts at humor.
+They try to make the characters likable and show chemistry between the lead characters, but it had the opposite effect and made me dislike them.
+When the dialogue is serious, it bores me to tears with heavy exposition like Metal Gear cutscenes but without the cool action.”

 • emotional